Skip to content

 The proposed design will construct a one-way couplet to improve north-south traffic flow within Wasilla's historic town center.
 Main Street and Knik-Goose Bay (KGB) Road will service southbound traffic, while improvements and new extensions of Talkeetna and Yenlo Streets will serve northbound traffic.
 The northern project boundary will be Bogard Road, and the Palmer Wasilla Highway will be the southern boundary.
 Additional work includes enhancements to intersections, drainage, and pedestrian/bicycle facilities.
 Improvements will also be made to the Parks Highway within the project area, with a new at-grade intersection at Yenlo/Talkeetna Street.

-Since the environmental document was approved in late 2013, DOT&PF has completed “Plans-in-Hand” or 65% design and is moving ahead to complete the 95% design.
-DOT&PF has begun the appraisal and acquisition process for right of way (ROW).
+Since the environmental document was approved in late 2013, DOT&PF has completed “Plans-in-Hand” or 65% design, PS&E or 95% design was completed in July 2024, and the team is continuing to ahead to final design.
+DOT&PF is nearing completion of the appraisal and acquisition process for right of way (ROW).
+The Wasilla Main Street Rehabilitation Project anticipates construction in the 2025 -2026 timeframe.